turingschool-examples/javascript-foundations/README.md

 Each exercise emphasises the fundamentals of object oriented programming in JavaScript.

-cd into the respective directory and follow instructions in the README
+cd into the respective directory and follow the instructions in the README

 1. Mythical Creatures